CSCfi/csc-user-guide/docs/computing/quantum-computing/helmi/lumi-helmi-pilot-phase.md

 	* `module load helmi_qiskit` or
 	* `module load helmi_cirq`

 A set of Qiskit examples and scripts for guidance in using the LUMI-Helmi partition are available.
-You can find these here [**Insert link**].
+[You can find these here](https://github.com/FiQCI/helmi-examples).

 <!--
 ## FAQ